-The following Bug Out Bag List isn't going to cover the needs of everyone, since every one's needs will be different.
-Your requirements will depend on where you live, and the time of year involved.
-However, there are certain items on a Bug Out Bag List that everyone will need, regardless of where they are or what their special needs might be.
-These specific Bug Out Bag List items are what we're going to focus on.
-Additionally, the compiled Bug Out Bag List includes Essential Survival Gear that's also required for those who will be surviving in place.
+This Bug Out Bag Checklist isn't going to cover the needs of everyone, since every one's needs will be different.
+Your particular requirements will depend on where you live, and the time of year involved, just to mention a few.
+However, there are certain items on a Bug Out Bag Checklist that everyone will need, regardless of where they are or what their special needs might be.
+Those are the specific Bug Out Bag Checklist items you need to focus on.

 A good Survival tent would be ideal, but in it's absence a Survival tarp would work.
 But what if you have neither?

 Survival food can be packed, but how long will it last?